bluelhf/Nxxt/README.md

 ## Using Nxxt
 Nxxt is a completely stand-alone executable.
 It shouldn't have any dependencies.

+### Windows Defender
-Running it might greet you with a "Windows protected your PC" screen.
+Running Nxxt might greet you with a "Windows protected your PC" screen.

 This is Windows Defender's SmartScreen.
 It recognises .exe files with no publisher and gives you a fair warning.
 To run the executable anyways (in case you see this), click on the "More Info" text and then click the "Run Anyway" button.